rickkas7/RF9X-RK/README.md

 ## Version History

+### 0.0.5 (2020-11-15)

+- Fixed compile error on Gen3 devices with 2.0.0-rc due to HAL_PLATFORM_MESH no longer being defined.

 ### 0.0.4 (2020-09-09)

 - Modified the hardware SPI initialization to not set the default SS pin (typically A5) as an output and high, regardless of what was configured as the CS pin.